andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/water-cannon-incident/README.md

-certain point during the riots, as can be seen in the video in [this article](https://www.rtlnieuws.nl/nieuws/nederland/artikel/5327086/politiebond-geirriteerd-over-vervolging-agente-van-waterkanon), a woman is targeted, from a short distance, while she is trying to move by, posing absolutely no thread at all.
+certain point during the riots, as can be seen in the video in [this article](https://www.rtlnieuws.nl/nieuws/nederland/artikel/5327086/politiebond-geirriteerd-over-vervolging-agente-van-waterkanon), a woman is targeted, from a short distance, while she is trying to move by, posing absolutely no threat at all.
 The consequences of being hit, as reported by her, are disastrous:

 * Skull fracture